 The above list is not exhaustive and students should refer to the relevant regulations regarding the stage when they may request a final review (if applicable).1.2

 Any requests for a final review must be made in writing to the Director of Academic Services [hereinafter referred to as the 'Director'] within 14 working days of the original decision of the Committee, Board or University Officer by submitting the form which can be downloaded via the University's MyStudies (Blackboard) website or obtained from Academic Services.

-To request a final review of a decision taken in relation to attendance through the Attendance Monitoring Policy for Taught Students or the Attendance Monitoring Policy for Research Students, students must submit their final review application form to the Director within 5 working days of notification of the outcome of the initial review.1.3
+To request a final review of a decision taken in relation to attendance through the Attendance Monitoring Policy for Taught Students or the Attendance Monitoring Policy for Research Students (to include Masters by Research), students must submit their final review application form to the Director within 5 working days of notification of the outcome of the initial review.1.3

 Academic Services shall acknowledge, in writing, receipt of a request for a Final Review within 5 working days.1.5

 The Director may nominate a person within Academic Services to assist them or to deal with the Final Review in accordance with this Procedure on their behalf as their ‘nominee’.
 Accordingly, all references within these procedures to Director shall include the Director's nominee.1.6

 Where the Director has been directly involved in making decisions on the case previously (such as having provided a Stage 2 Complaint response on the same case) he/she shall immediately, following receipt of the student’s Final Review Form, refer the complaint to a Pro-Vice-Chancellor who shall deal with the matter in accordance with these Final Review Procedures in place of the Director.1.7

 Irregularities in the conduct of the relevant procedures, which are of such a nature as to cause reasonable doubt whether the party/parties concerned would have reached the same decision had they not occurred.2.2